Adastram1/tray_manager/README.md

 my_tray.set_app_name("My new App")
 ```
 ### Setting a new icon for the app
-tray_manager use a memory load system for icons, to set a new icon for your app, you first need to load it using the .load_icon(), then set the icon as the new icon using the .set_icon() functions of the tray_manager.TrayManager object.
+tray_manager use a memory system for icons, to set a new icon for your app, you first need to load it using the `.load_icon()` function, then set the icon as the new icon using the `.set_icon()` function of the `tray_manager.TrayManager` object.

+> [!NOTE]
-By default, the icon is a white square of 32x32 pixels.
-The default icon is always loaded in memory and can be set by passing the argument tray_manager.Values.DEFAULT to the .set_icon() function.
+> By default, the icon is a white square of 32x32 pixels.
+> The default icon is always loaded in memory and can be set again by passing the `tray_manager.Values.DEFAULT` as the `name` argument of the `.set_icon()` function.

-To load an icon, you need to use the .load_icon() function of the tray_manager.TrayManager object and pass it an file path, a encoded image, a PIL.Image object or any file that can be read and interpreted as an image by PIL.
+To load an icon, use the `.load_icon()` function and pass it **a file path, a encoded image, a PIL.Image object or any file that can be read and interpreted as an image by PIL**.
 You also need to pass a name that will be used as a key in the icons dictionnary to retreive your icon.

 ```python
 from tray_manager import TrayManager